kevpwhite/myscripts/README.md

 ---

-## 🔧 Requirements

-Most scripts are written for Bash and expect a Linux environment.
-Specific tools used include:

-- `ffmpeg`, `ffprobe`
-- `zfs`, `smartctl`, `rsync`
-- `docker`, `docker-compose`
-- `nmap`, `ufw`, `mount`

-Each folder will list its own dependencies and setup steps.

----

 ## 🧠 Why I Built This

 This library is part of my evolving home infrastructure and devops environment.
-I use these scripts across:

 ---